multiword/multiword.github.io/mwe2023/index.md

 ### <a name="instructions">Paper submission and templates</a>

 Papers should be submitted via the workshop's START submission page, available soon.
 Please choose the appropriate submission format (archival/non-archival).
 Archival papers with existing reviews will also be accepted through the ACL Rolling Review.
 Submissions must follow the [ACL 2023 stylesheet](https://2023.aclweb.org/calls/style_and_formatting/).

+Archival papers with existing reviews from ACL Rolling Review will also be considered.
+A paper may not be simultaneously under review through ARR and MWE.
+A paper that has or will receive reviews through ARR may not be submitted for review to MWE.

 -----